-The minor in social sciences consists of at least 18 semester hours of courses in ANTH, ECON, GEOG, HIST, PHIL, PLSC, PSYC, SOCL, or RELG to include at least 6 hours in courses numbered above 299.
+The minor in social sciences consists of at least 18 semester hours of courses in ANTH, ECON, GEOG, HIST, PLSC, PSYC, or SOCL to include at least 6 hours in courses numbered above 299.
 A student may not include in the social sciences minor any courses with the designator of the major or majors.
-To receive credit for the social sciences minor, students must also complete a course dealing with social sciences methodology (ANTH 341, 345; ECON 215; HIST 300; PLSC 350; PSYC 302; or SOCL 316).
-The methodology requirement may be satisfied through major requirements; however, 18 hours, excluding courses with the designator of the major, are required for the completion of the minor sional degree program.
-It consists of 19 semester hours of social work to include SCWK 200/201, 202, 321, and 9 hours of social work electives.
+To receive credit for the social sciences minor, students must also complete a course dealing with social sciences methodology (ANTH 341, 345; HIST 300, PLSC 350; PSYC 302; or SOCL 316).
+The methodology requirement may be satisfied through major requirements; however, 18 hours, excluding courses with the designator of the major, are required for the completion of the minor.